dunossauro/videomaker-helper/README.md

 - **Extract Multi-channel Audio**: We recognize the growing demand for multi-channel audio extraction.
 Soon, VideoMaker Helper will be equipped to extract 5.1 and 7.1 audio into separate files, catering to professional audio processing needs.

 ### Seamless Video Editing Integration
-- **Transparent `kdenlive` Command**: Our vision extends to creating a tool that works seamlessly with popular video editing software.
-The plan is to refine the `kdenlive` command, making it not just transparent but also incredibly useful for users.

 - **Support Other Video Editors with OTIO**: Recognizing the diverse tools content creators employ, we aim to support various video editors by leveraging OpenTimelineIO (OTIO).
 This will expand the horizons of VideoMaker Helper, making it a universally compatible tool.

 With every envisioned enhancement, our foremost commitment remains to empower content creators, enabling them to weave stories with finesse, clarity, and flair.
 Your feedback, as always, remains instrumental in shaping the trajectory of VideoMaker Helper.